-- Human & Organizational Factors - SMS Indoctrination - Unrestricted AVOP, Radio License - Emergency Response Plan Roles & Responsibilities - Airfield Inspections (AIM software) - AMSCR CRFI (GRF) observation & reporting - NES & Tracr NG software use - · Winter Maintenance Plan review including; - o snow and ice control for airside lighting, markers and signage; - Maximum height of snow profile beyond runway and taxiway edge lights - o the inspection, storage and application of airside ice control chemicals and sand; - NavCanada's: ILS Winter Maintenance Presentation - City of Prince Albert Power Mobile Equipment Training deemed appropriate by the Airport Manager.
+- Human & Organizational Factors

+- SMS Indoctrination

+- Unrestricted AVOP, Radio License

+- Emergency Response Plan Roles & Responsibilities

+- Airfield Inspections (AIM software)

+- AMSCR CRFI (GRF) observation & reporting

+- NES & Tracr NG software use

+- Winter Maintenance Plan review including;

+- snow and ice control for airside lighting, markers and signage;

+- o Maximum height of snow profile beyond runway and taxiway edge lights

+- the inspection, storage and application of airside ice control chemicals and sand;

+- NavCanada's; ILS Winter Maintenance Presentation

+- City of Prince Albert Power Mobile Equipment Training

+After receiving initial or indoctrination training, all staff receive recurrent and updated training as per the Training Matrix schedule.
+Additional training may be held throughout the year if deemed appropriate by the Airport Manager.
 Training can be conducted by the Airport Manager however, depending on the existing level of expertise, it may be necessary to obtain some assistance from external specialists in order to provide this training.

-After receiving initial or indoctrination training, all staff receives recurrent and updated training as per the Training Matrix schedule.
-Additional training may be held throughout the year if

 To validate the effectiveness of the training, all participants complete a test to confirm their understanding of the processes.
-Externally provided training requires;
+Externally provided training requires:

-- a, signed/dated certificate identifying the trainee, provided by the training organization. - Course curriculum
+- Signed/dated certificate identifying the trainee, provided by the training organization. - Course curriculum